qiskit-community/qiskit-camp-africa-19/README.md

 Open an issue using the [`new project template`](https://github.com/qiskit-community/qiskit-camp-africa-19/issues/new?assignees=&labels=members+wanted&template=new-project-template.md&title=Project+name) template.

-Don't worry if your team is not complete yet.
-Tag your project with `members wanted` and describe what kind of member are your searching for in the `Members` section.
-At the beginning of the hackathon, the project should have no more than 5 members.

 ## My team is complete

 Once a team reaches 5 members, the issue is labeled as `group is full`.